Pinoy Big Brother: Connect

-The ninth season of the reality game show Pinoy Big Brother, subtitled Connect, aired on Kapamilya Channel and A2Z for 99 days from December 6, 2020 to March 14, 2021.
+The ninth season of the reality game show Pinoy Big Brother, subtitled Connect, aired on Kapamilya Channel and A2Z for 99 days from December 6, 2020, to March 14, 2021.

 This was the fifth consecutive season that both civilian adults and teenagers participated in a season, and the first time since All In season to house them together as just one batch.
 Among all regular and special seasons, this season was the season with the shortest number of days (99; ties with Gen 11) of which a group of housemates representing an entire season have stayed in the house.
 The first season to feature three out of four finalists were never face the public for eviction.

-Liofer Pinatacan was declared the winner of the season against then runner-up Andrea Abaya.
+Liofer Pinatacan won the season against runner-up Andrea Abaya.
 Kobie Brown and Jie-Ann Armero finished as finalists.

 Development

 With the scrapping of the television broadcast operations of ABS-CBN by the NTC on May 5, 2020, the continuity of the local Big Brother franchise was left uncertain.
 This is because of the House of Representatives denied ABS-CBN's franchise.
 No news or information were provided by the network nor by the production team behind the show of the fate of the said franchise.
 However, on October 16, 2020, Pinoy Big Brother hinted an announcement for a possible return of the show.
 On the 18th of October in 2020, on ASAP Natin 'To!, it was officially announced that a new season would air as Pinoy Big Brother: Connect.
 No physical auditions will be held; instead all auditions will be done online.

 ABS-CBN's Television Production Head Unit and the Head Director of the Pinoy Big Brother franchise, Direk Lauren Dyogi, revealed in an interview of an episode of TV Patrol that Pinoy Big Brother: Connect would push through in November 2020, although the exact date was not mentioned.
 However, it was later confirmed that Pinoy Big Brother: Connect began on December 6, 2020.
 Dyogi also revealed that the ninth season to take place at the current situation of the network and of the country was unplanned, and that it had only prospered after the show had partnered with Kumu.

 The number of housemates who took part in this season was initially lowered to 12, making this season with the fewest housemates in Pinoy Big Brother history, surpassing the first regular season of Pinoy Big Brother, the season that had only 13 housemates.
 However, it was later confirmed via online PBB: KUMUlitan show with Robi Domingo and Lie Reposposa that 18 aspiring housemates will be taking part this season.